rwaldron/tc39-notes/es8/2017-03/mar-23.md

 DH: From the outside it doesn't change with those things.
 For pre-existing systems, they'll just have the static shape of one export called `default` which is a dynamic binding that can be anything.
 So unless the author opts-in, they'll get the single anonymous default export.
 That's pretty close to what Node has planned already.
 We're just hypothetically creating a flexible system they could build on top of.

-AK: This is an intresting area of dicussion.
-I'm starting to wonde rthought if these dyn modules are going to be modeled as providing a static set of exports, does that reduce the amount of spec change needed to support them?
+AK: This is an interesting area of dicussion.
+I'm starting to wonder though if these dyn modules are going to be modeled as providing a static set of exports.
+Does that reduce the amount of spec change needed to support them?

 DH: Yes, this is what I'm saying is that we've identified a much simpler system here.